 - Leadership and Strategy

-Ideally, candidates should have experience in all 11 areas; however, it is possible for a candidate to have experience in most competency areas, minimal exposure to others and still pass the exam.
-Candidates are encouraged to evaluate their readiness to take the exam by downloading the Complete List of Competencies [pdf][RH1] and a self-evaluation.
+Ideally, candidates should have knowledge of and experience in all 11 areas; however, it is possible for a candidate to have experience in most competency areas, and knowledge of the others, and still pass the exam.
+Candidates are encouraged to evaluate their readiness to take the exam by downloading the CFM Specifications 8/1/18 [pdf].
 This document gives detailed information about the scope of knowledge and experience covered on the CFM Exam.
 In reviewing this document, make an honest assessment of your competence and experience in each of the performances.

 Step 3: Filling out the CFM Application